#

 Lupa ng araw, ng lualhati't

-by Julian Cruz Balmaceda, Ildefonso Santos, and Francisco Caballo, 1899 |
+into Tagalog by Julian Cruz Balmaceda, Ildefonso Santos, Francisco

 Beloved Country